FedEx to test package deliveries with self-driving startup Nuro

 “Instead of dispatching a driver to get those packages, a device like Nuro could be super helpful,” said Yeung, who called the FedEx/Nuro tie-up a “very serious, long-term commitment” that aims to reduce headaches, not human drivers.

-Nuro vehicles are already making deliveries for U.S. supermarket operator Kroger Co (KR.N) and Domino's Pizza Inc (DPZ.N) in the Houston area.
+Nuro vehicles are already making deliveries for U.S. supermarket operator Kroger Co and Domino’s Pizza Inc in the Houston area.
 Nuro continues to test its technology in Arizona.

 Nuro, whose R2 unit has space for delivery cargo but not a human driver, said last year it has raised $500 million.